Renko Chart Indicator Guide

 Consequently, when using this indicator, traders can keep their attention on the significant movements.
 So, they will catch minute fluctuations in financial markets.

-How does the Renko chart indicator work?
+How does the Renko indicator work?

-Renko chart indicator works depending on simple rules.
-Actually, it differs from traditional charts since it only shows you how much price has moved on against the standard price charts that always give you a new candle or bar as time elapsed.
+Renko chart indicator for forex works depending on simple rules.
+Actually, it differs from traditional charts since it only shows you how much the price has moved on against the standard price charts that always give you a new candle or bar as time elapsed.
 As a rule, the indicator plots kind of blocks similar to bricks.
 Blue bricks represent bull movements, while red bricks represent bearish movements.
 If the tendency of the market changes from bullish to bearish, then the color of bricks will change from blue to red.
 And vice versa.

 The only parameter that we can modify in the Renko chart indicator is the brick size ( or “Box Size”).
 So, it is important to know that, the bigger the box size (brick size) we select, the less movement a chart will display.
 Conversely, if we select a smaller box size, the sensitivity to price movements will be lower and more limited.
 Thus, we will lose the main benefit of this tool.
 However, there are no perfect settings or best box sizes when using the indicator.
-The choice depends on what strategy each trader use.
+The choice depends on what strategy each trader uses.

 Hence, using a Renko chart indicator with a box size of 10 pips means that we will consider only moves equivalent to 10 pips or more.
 Thereby, we will easily recognize and understand market tendencies.